Do Go On - 448 - The Curse of the Lottery Winner

 Including any winnings from the lottery tickets.

-You'll get a house of my choosing.
+In your dollars, you'll get a house of my choosing.

 Can I have one too?